 Fort Jesus Architecture

-Fort Jesus symbolizes the prolific architectural expertise of the Portuguese and this colonial era fortress is a stunning example of the Renaissance military architecture.
+Fort Jesus symbolizes the prolific architectural expertise of the Portuguese and this colonial-era fortress is a stunning example of the Renaissance military architecture.
 The fortress when viewed from the top, resembles the shape of a human, with the head portion pointing towards the Ocean.
 The fort is an interesting fusion of colonial and indigenous architecture styles.
-The Renaissance military architecture is showcased beautifully with the fort built of local techniques using local coral and lime stones.
+The Renaissance military architecture is showcased beautifully with the fort built of local techniques using local coral and limestones.

-The fort was designed by Italian architect Giovanni Battista Cairati.
+The fort was designed by an Italian architect Giovanni Battista Cairati.
 During the 300 years of its formation, the fort has changed hands multiple times and you can see the Arabian and British influences on the fort architecture as well.

 Places To Visit In Fort Jesus Museum

 Fort Jesus is now open as a museum and the people can visit the museum to explore the little island and get to see some of the historical structures in Mombasa, including Oman House, which used to be the residence of the Sultan, governor of the East African coast.
-Inside Fort Jesus you can see an exhibit of artifacts discovered from the excavations of Fort Jesus, Manda, Gede ruins and Ungwana.
+Inside Fort Jesus, you can see an exhibit of artifacts discovered from the excavations of Fort Jesus, Manda, Gede ruins and Ungwana.
 Other important places you must explore are,

-- There is a Swahili Cultural Center where the youth of Kenyan youth were trained in traditional Swahili arts and crafts, training were also given on business management for enabling the youth to learn the skills of self-employment.
+- There is a Swahili Cultural Center where the youth of Kenyan youth were trained in traditional Swahili arts and crafts, training was also given on business management for enabling the youth to learn the skills of self-employment.